 The proposals were for the development of 25 chalets on a sustainable urban fringe location between Newbury and Thatcham in Berkshire.

-The organic form of development means that whilst each cluster of chalets follows a regular but loose arrangement, the clusters have differing orientations and alignments to create a flowing development focused towards the conservation lake.
-The arrangement of buildings is complemented by a comprehensive scheme of landscaping to emphasis the separation between each cluster.
-The result is an unobtrusive, low density form of development that will provide a ‘feathered edge’ to the established urban environment to the north and west, and will be a place where people can come to relax and unwind in an attractive and natural environment with significant ecological value.
+The organic form of development meant whilst each chalet followed a regular but loose arrangement in each cluster, the clusters had differing orientations and alignments to create a flowing development focused towards the conservation lake.
+The arrangement of buildings was complemented by a comprehensive scheme of landscaping to emphasis the separation between each cluster.
+The result being an unobtrusive, low density form of development that will provide a ‘feathered edge’ to the established urban environment to the north and west, where people come to relax and unwind in an attractive and natural environment with significant ecological value.

-The chalets are heavily glazed to maximize levels of passive solar gain and include a partially covered outdoor raised decking area to enable visitors to enjoy the natural surroundings.
-They feature a varied and innovative palette of materials including a wildflower roof.
+The chalets were heavily glazed to maximize levels of passive solar gain, including a partially covered outdoor raised decking area to enable visitors to easily and comfortably enjoy the natural surroundings.
+They featured a varied and innovative palette of materials including a wildflower roof.

 Pro Vision managed the scheme through to a successful planning approval.
-The scheme is progressing forward and should be built out in the near future.Please note: Drawings are copyright of Sutton Griffin Architects
+The scheme is now complete.